FOWLERS OF HOLBEACH DROVE

 site of historical record and does not contain current service

-For current travel information or timetables go to Traveline East Midlands or the website of Fowlers Travel
+For current information go to the website of Fowlers Travel

 Based in Holbeach Drove, William Harold (Bill) Fowler bought his first PSV vehicle, TV6374 - a fifteen year old 24 seater Leyland Cub, from Nightingale of Pode Hole in the autumn of 1947.
 In the spring of 1949 a new Austin 31 seater coach joined the fleet (EG9476); this was joined the following year by a 29-seater Bedford OB Duple Vista (ENT102).
 The first Leyland was disposed of in autumn 1950 and the fleet size remained static at two until 1959 when with the business prospering the fleet started to grow, including the arrival of the first double-decker in 1962.

 with the traditional mix of school contract and private hire work, plus